Get inspired to make the hike to Kjeragbolten, the famous Norwegian rock suspended between two cliffs over a 1,000-meter

 I was tired.
 And hungry.
 And couldn’t care less about climbing up onto that rock.

 The photo I have of Kjeragbolten has some random person’s head sticking out from the side of the cliff.
 Nice, huh?

 But you know what?

 That hike was amazing.
 The views were incredible.
-It’s one of my fondest memories from my backpacking trip that year.
+It’s one of my fondest memories.

 Today I just want to share some photos from the hike in the hopes that they will inspire your next adventure.